NatCATModeling/R4H2O/manuscript/3_case_study_1.md

 # Case Study: Water Quality Regulations {#casestudy1}
 The case study for this first session is about assessing compliance with water quality regulations.
-The data for this case study is a set of turbidity measurements for the [Laanecoorie water network](https://www.coliban.com.au/site/root/your_town/loddon/laanecoorie.html), situated just over 100 km North of Melbourne in Victoria, Australia.
+The example data for this case study is a set of turbidity measurements for the [Laanecoorie water network](https://www.coliban.com.au/site/root/your_town/loddon/laanecoorie.html), situated just over 100 km North of Melbourne in Victoria, Australia.
 The plant extracts water from the Laanecoorie reservoir, located on the Loddon River.

 The water network is divided into four zones, each of which has a set of sample points installed just upstream of the water meter.
 Each of these sample points has a unique identifier that consists of three digits (090 for the Laanecoorie system), a letter to indicate the zone, and two digits to indicate the number of the sample point.